 During dinner, Marie said it was the kindness in my eyes that led her trust me.
 I was flattered and pleased to have an answer for a question I didn't ask aloud, but I almost wanted her to be less trusting for her own safety.
 She's 54 and widowed.
 Actually, with a few kitchen utensils, her brother and friends could have kicked my ass.

 Remember Your Hands

 Speaking English in some parts of Europe is like driving in New York City: you'll only get to where you're going with perseverance.
-People will get impatient with you, and vice versa, but each of you will only be right in the context of your own perspective.
+People will get impatient with you, and vice versa, but each of you will be right in only the context of your own perspective.

 In France, the first question isn't "Where's the bathroom?" -- it's "Parlez-vous anglais?"
 After that it's a chapter of Choose Your Own Adventure.
 Either you end up on the toilet or stuck at the register creatively rephrasing your question.